 The graduate program in Neuroscience at Emory University is an interdisciplinary program, spanning many departments and priding itself on a collaborative atmosphere encouraging excellence.
 Our faculty and students have a broad scope of research interests within neuroscience, ranging from molecular to cellular to behavioral neuroscience.

 On-line applications and further information can be found at the GDBBS admissions website.
-Five criteria are considered in the initial evaluation.
-The most important variable is demonstrated success (GPA) in a variety of undergraduate courses in the natural sciences that provide the necessary foundation for graduate study of the chemical, physical, and biological properties of the nervous system.
-Also very important are past research experience and letters of recommendation (especially from a research mentor).
-We also look at a statement of goals letter written by the applicant, as well as GRE scores for the General Test (Advanced GRE is not required).
-Promising applicants are invited for an interview, which is very influential in the final decision regarding admissions.
-Historically, we receive ~140 applications of which we invite 25-30 applicants for interviews, we accept 60-70% of those we interview, and we are accepted by 50-60% of those we accept.
+Several criteria are considered in the initial evaluation.
+The most important variable is research experience.
+Demonstrated success (GPA) in a variety of undergraduate courses in the physical and natural sciences that provide the necessary foundation for graduate study of the chemical, physical, and biological properties of the nervous system is expected.
+Letters of recommendation (especially from a research mentor) and the statement of goals are also important.
+Promising applicants are invited for an interview.
+Historically, the Neuroscience Graduate Program receives ~350 applications per year for 16 places in the program.

 Students admitted to the program typically have a strong background in the natural sciences, although no particular degree is required.
-Current students have undergraduate degrees ranging from life/physical sciences (biology, biochemistry, chemistry, physics, psychology) to engineering, mathematics, and history.
-The 2012 entering class had a mean GRE score (this is on the new scale) of 321 and a GPA of 3.56.
+Current students have undergraduate degrees ranging from life/physical sciences (biology, biochemistry, chemistry, physics, psychology) to engineering, and mathematics.
 Women and minorities are encouraged to apply, as are men and non-minorities.

 Prospective Student?
 Contact us for more information.